Multi-Sample Prompting and Actor-Critic Prompt Optimization for Diverse Synthetic Data Generation: Results

-Requesting multiple requirements per prompt (synthetic\_20) significantly improves the synthetic data across both quality dimensions: utility and diversity.
-For utility, measured by classification performance (Table \ref{tab:rq1_utility}), the multi-sample approach consistently outperforms single-sample generation (synthetic\_1) in nearly all metrics, with F1-score improvements ranging from 6-43.8 percentage points across classification tasks.
-For diversity (Table \ref{tab:rq1_diversity}), synthetic\_20 datasets show substantially lower INGF values (25-28\% reduction) indicating less repetitive phrasing, and lower APS scores (22-28\% reduction) demonstrating greater semantic diversity between samples.
+\textbf{Utility.} The multi-sample approach consistently outperforms single-sample generation in nearly all metrics, with F1-score improvements ranging from 6 to 43.8 percentage points across classification tasks.
+The largest gain appears for Security (+43.8~pp), followed by Defects (+11.2~pp) and Quality (+16~pp).
 The only exception is in the functional classification task where synthetic\_1 achieved higher precision, but synthetic\_20 still delivered better overall utility with higher recall and F1-scores.
-These findings demonstrate that generating multiple requirements in a single prompt leads to synthetic datasets with both higher utility for training classifiers and greater linguistic diversity.